 Offer a response

 Letting customers complain is not the same as making them feel heard.
 In order to start a conversation, you have to supply a response no matter how mundane the original feedback is.
 Your responses should be customized and strive to start a dialogue with the customer.
 You want to make them feel heard, but you also want to understand the true nature of their praise or complaint.
-For example, if a customer complains about long lines at checkout, you should let them know the specific actions you will take to improve the buyer journey going forward, such as using portable POS to streamline the purchase process.
+For example, if a customer complains about long lines at checkout, you should let them know the specific actions you will take to improve the buyer journey going forward, such as using a portable cell phone store POS to streamline the purchase process.

 Segment the feedback